← Back to home

 Try first, then check the solution

-The worked solutions help most after an honest attempt, not before.
-Try each problem on paper.
-If you get stuck, push as far as you can.
+Worked solutions help most after an honest attempt, not before.
+Try the problem on paper first.
+If you get stuck, push it as far as you can.
 Then compare your reasoning to the solution line by line.
 The place where your work starts to drift is the part you need to study next.

 Why Study Skills Belong in a Chemistry Site

-The study skills guides sit beside the chemistry content, but they are part of the same mission.
-Knowing chemistry and knowing how to study chemistry are not the same thing, and most students get far less instruction in the second one than they should.
+The study-skills guides sit beside the chemistry content, but they are part of the same job.
+Knowing chemistry and knowing how to study chemistry are not the same thing, and most students get much less help with the second one than they should.

-If this feels shaky, that is often the missing piece.
-These guides use cognitive science research to explain why some habits work better than the passive routines students usually default to.
-Not just "this strategy is good," but what it actually looks like when you are trying to study during a real school week.
+When that part is missing, it often becomes the hidden reason students stay stuck.
+These guides use cognitive science research to explain why some habits work better than the passive routines students usually default to, and what that looks like during a real school week.
 A good place to start is Why Practice Tests Beat Rereading.

 ◈ What Actually Helps